 Please see below for more information about how to apply for HAAPI.
-This program covers hearing aids for children ages 5-21 in Indiana who are in kindergarten through 12th grade.
+This program covers hearing aids for Indiana children ages 3-21 who have not graduated from high school.

 1. Find a Participating Audiologist

 Talk with your child’s audiologist to see if s/he participates in the Hearing Aid Assistance Program of Indiana (HAAPI).
 If so, s/he will be able to assist you with the application process.
 If your audiologist wants to register as a Participating Audiologist, please ask him or her to contact the HAAPI administrator.
 Alternatively, you may choose a provider from the list of Participating Audiologists.
-If you have partial coverage from insurance or a 3rd party discount program, you will need written documentation of insurance denial before seeking support from HAAPI.
 If you need assistance, please contact us at 317-828-0211 or by email at Info@HAAPIndiana.org.

 2. Necessary Documentation

-Please note that in addition to the completed application the following documentation must be submitted:
+Please note that in addition to the completed application (with both parent signature and audiologist signature) the following documentation must be submitted:

 3. Submit All Paperwork

 The forms must be filled out entirely and emailed, mailed, or faxed with supporting documentation to: